-- Market Research – a process of sampling representative groups within the market to predict consumer reception once a product or service is launched.
+Market research is a process of sampling representative groups within the market to predict consumer reception once a product or service is launched.
 This can be convenient for businesses to use when researching for a product launch or looking at how well one service is competing over the other

-- Delphi Method – a group of industry experts can be asked to respond through a series of differing questionnaires about their opinion on current trends.
+This involves a group of industry experts that can be asked to respond through a series of differing questionnaires about their opinion on current trends.
 This method aims to reach an accurate answer through a series of questions that would lead to a consensus.

-- Indicator Approach – using a mathematical formula to determine which indicators are leading, a forecast is made based on fluctuations in sales when these indicators are changed.
+The Indicator Approach utilizes a mathematical formula to determine which indicators are leading, a forecast is made based on fluctuations in sales when these indicators are changed.
 This approach relies heavily on testing the relationship of certain indicators while the relationship of other factors remain relatively consistent over time.